-I’ve always pushed myself to do better, run faster, go further but, for me, it diminished my enjoyment.
-I found myself making excuses not to go for a run, and even stopped running completely for a couple of years.
+I’ve always pushed myself to do better, run faster, and go further, but for me, it diminished my enjoyment.
+I found myself making excuses not to go for a run and even stopped running completely for a couple of years.

 If I’m feeling slow, I go slower, and vice versa on the days when I’m feeling strong.
 But, as long as I get out of the house for a run, I’m happy.

 Getting out has become my main goal.
-Of course, when I chat with my friends who run ultra-marathons, they think I’m mad, because “if you didn’t put it on Strava, did it even happen?”
+Of course, when I chat with my friends who run ultra-marathons, they think I’m mad because “if you didn’t put it on Strava or your Apple Watch, did it even happen?”

 They’re motivated by personal bests and building long-distance endurance, whereas for me, measuring took all the enjoyment out of it.

 So, yeah, it’s personal – whether you’re running, jogging, or somewhere in between, you’re doing something incredible for your body, and you’re going to reap the rewards for years to come.
 And how fast you do it doesn’t matter.